Learn · Tax

 What it means for your own sales tax obligations

 There are also nuances that vary by state: which states have facilitator laws, the economic nexus thresholds that determine where you have an obligation, and whether you still need to register or file informational returns in a state even when the facilitator handles the tax.
-These rules differ from state to state and change over time, so don't rely on a single universal threshold — confirm the current rules for the states where you sell, ideally with a sales tax specialist, rather than assuming the facilitator covers everything everywhere.
+Some states want marketplace sales reported on your return even though the tax was remitted by the platform; others don't want a return at all if you're marketplace-only.
+These rules differ from state to state and change over time, so don't rely on a single universal threshold.
+Confirm the current rules for the states where you sell, ideally with a sales tax specialist, rather than assuming the facilitator covers everything everywhere.

 Recording facilitator tax in your books